han-yaeger/yaeger/docs/timing-things.md

 ![Update Delegation](images/update-delegation.png)

+### Pausing and resuming the GWA

+Since the GWA gets initiated at the level of the `DynamicScene`, and then passed down, it is possible to pause all Objects that are called by this GWA.
+For this a `DynamicScene` provides a method to pause and resume the GWA.

 ## Using a `Timer` to create time-based events

 On both Dynamic Scenes and Dynamic Entities one or more timers can be used to create time based events.
 To use such a